 We have an opportunity at the end of the liturgical year to dwell on the very end of time.
 To think about the time when the kingdom of God will reign over heaven and earth.
 Especially in times like these where violence, terrorism, and hatred threaten at every corner.
 When hope is hard to find, we can rest in the kingship of Jesus.
 When the world, or our world, feels like it is spinning out of control, we know the throne is not empty.
 We have a good, holy, righteous, and merciful friend on the throne.
 He told us the kingdom would be under attack at times, that it would be hard, and that following him would come at a cost.
 But he also said he would always be with us.

 We do not have a king that is inaccessible, but one that longs to have a relationship with each of us.
 Can you imagine if the King of England, or any other royal deeply wanted to sit at your dinner table, play with your kids, or hold you through a tough time?
 You can invite Kate Middleton over, but I am not sure she will show up.
-When you invite Jesus the King in, he shows up without fail.
+When you invite Jesus the King in, he shows up, every time without fail.
 He wants to come and dwell with you.
 Doesn’t that make you want to shout “¡Viva Cristo Rey!”

 That’s the king we have.
 The king who deserves a parade today!